• Skip to main content

 Germination Tips

 Also, review the preferred conditions for the specific variety of seeds you are planting.
-Some like it warmer, some like it cooler, and a few like complete darkness.
+Some like it warmer, some like it cooler, and others like complete darkness.
 This information will be on your seed packet.

-Most herbs seeds will germinate fairly easily, but there are a few exceptions.
-By knowing this ahead of time, you can make adjustments if the seeds don’t sprout when expected.
+Most herb seeds germinate fairly easily, but there are a few exceptions.
+Knowing this ahead of time allows you to make adjustments if the seeds don’t sprout when expected.

 For example, Chives seeds are part of the allium family and appreciate darkness for sprouting.
 In this case, the light may inhibit your seeds from sprouting.
 If you have trouble germinating chives, you may leave the unit unplugged until your seeds sprout.